Complaint process

 Possible outcomes of your complaint

-By resolving complaints, HDC helps people understand and learn from what happened.
-This reduces the chance of the same thing happening to someone else.
-We use what we see in complaints to recommend improvements to the health and disability sectors.
-This helps make the whole system stronger for all of us, and protects consumers’ rights.
+By looking into complaints, HDC helps people to understand and learn from what happened.
+This helps to stop the same thing happening to someone else.
+We use what we see in complaints to recommend improvements to health and disability care.
+This helps to protect people’s rights and improve services.

-When the Commissioner decides the outcome of your complaint, you will receive a letter or email explaining that decision and any actions the Commissioner has taken as a result.
+When the Commissioner has reached a decision about your complaint, you will receive an email or letter explaining the decision and any actions the Commissioner has taken as a result.

 The Commissioner may do one (or more) of the following: